Church History

 New Official Church Address: 111 Cavalier Blvd., Porstmouth, VA 23701

-Founded in 1944 by the late Pastor Pearlie Blanchard, the church was originally established as Pentecostal Holiness Church of the Workers’ Training Home, Inc. Two years later, several other Elders came to the church (one by the name of Elder Franklin).
+Founded in 1944 by the late Pastor Pearlie Blanchard, originally established as Pentecostal Holiness Church of the Workers’ Training Home, Inc. Three years later, several other elders came (one by the name of Elder Franklin).
 Elder Franklin shortly left and was followed by Elder Winford F. Lamb.
-In 1946 Elder Lamb became the pastor and all property was conveyed to the Guiding Light Apostolic Church of Christ.
+Elder Lamb became the pastor, and all property was conveyed to the Guiding Light Apostolic Church of Christ.

-Later Elder Lamb became a Bishop.
-He encountered sickness in which he asked god to give him five more years to live.
-God again granted his request and gave him 3 years more.
-Bishop Lamb has touched many lives with his wisdom, faith and endurance.
+Later, Elder Lamb became bishop.
+He encountered sickness, in which he asked God to give him five more years to live.
+God again granted his request and gave him three years more.
+Bishop Lamb touched many lives with his wisdom, faith, and endurance.
 There is nothing new to be said of Bishop Lamb.
 There is nothing new to be said of the mountains, the sea, or the stars.
-The years may go their way, but the same old mountain lift their granite shoulders above the drifting clouds. the same mysterious seas beat upon the shore and the same silent stars keep holy vigil above a “tired” world.
+The years may go their way, but the same old mountains lift their granite shoulders above the drifting clouds.
+The same mysterious seas beat upon the shore, and the same silent stars keep holy vigil above the world.
 But to mountains and seas and stars, men turn forever in unwearied homage, and thus it was with Bishop Lamb.
-For he was a mountain in grandeur of soul, he was a sea, deep in voice of mystic lowliness, and he was a star in steadfast purity of purpose and of service.
+For he was a mountain in grandeur of soul.
+He was the sea, deep in voice of mystic lowliness.
+He was a star in steadfast purity of purpose and of service.

 PENTECOSTAL HOLINESS CHURCH OF THE WORKERS’ TRAINING HOME, INC.